Fascia Yoga: Importance for Yoga Teachers and Practitioners

 This carefully designed course guides you through bridging that gap.
 Through practical presentations, movement sessions, theory, and guided meditation you will be empowered to understand animated living architecture, as a human being.
 This course will transform your mastery of anatomy-in-practice to the mat, whatever level you begin from.
 It is a clear step-by-step progressive course, written and presented in plain English.

 Joanne Avison, mother, author, advanced Yoga Teacher, and Yoga Therapist (C-IAYT), is also a manual practitioner/teacher in Structural Integration; her Masters’ Degree is in Spiritual Sciences.
 Joanne, author of YOGA: Fascia, Anatomy, and Movement (Handspring 2015), teaches ABC (Anatomy Basic Course) bringing anatomy to life.
-For Arhanta Yoga she teaches the online 50-hour Fascia Mastery for Yoga Teachers Course (coming soon).
+For Arhanta Yoga she teaches the online 50-hour Myofascia Yoga Teacher Training.